AVEVA/AVEVA-Samples-CloudOperations/README.md

         <a href="https://github.com/osisoft/sample-ocs-stream_type_change-python"> Stream Type Change </a>
       </b>
       <br />
-      This sample highlights changing an OCS Stream's underlying SDS Type.
+      This sample highlights changing an ADH Stream's underlying SDS Type.
 The main purpose of this sample is to demonstrate the steps necessary to change the underlying SDS Type, and the secondary purpose is to provide an as-is utility to perform this Type change on PI Adapter v1.1 Streams after upgrading to v1.2.
       <br />
       <br />
       <table align="middle">